Had a bit of fun writing this story. Nothing serious, but I hope you enjoy it. 😉

 “It was.
 But animals lived in those forests, and when they were cut down, the animals died.”

 “We also revamped our agriculture.
 First, we banned the use of hazardous chemicals on farm lands.
 ‘Herbicides’ and ‘pesticides’ they were called, designed solely to make it easier and quicker for farmers to grow food on giant swaths of land, and thus increase their profits.
 But they were dangerous to people and the environment, and we’d ruled anything that was, ‘unconstitutional’.
-We went fully organic, which used a system known as IPM, that was able to deal with pests naturally.
+So we went fully organic, which used a system known as IPM, that was able to deal with pests naturally.
 What’s interesting is that, after the change, these farmers actually found their profits increasing, since they were no longer degrading their soil, or having to buy ever increasing quantities of expensive poisons, and also because people were willing to pay a bit more for food grown with them, rather than just profits, in mind.

 “When the ‘Fairness in Labor Act’ went through, people had more money to spend on food, since it ended the unjust but, up to then, widespread practice of corporate executives hoarding of hugely disproportionate percentages of earnings in businesses, and redistributed it evenly to all workers.
 Knowing that they were no longer being cheated, also increased the general morale.
-Anyway, removing these polluting shortcuts on ag land also helped the economy, by getting people in the fields doing the work the chemicals used to.
+Anyway, removing these polluting shortcuts on ag land also helped the economy by getting people in the fields doing the work the chemicals used to.
 They were paid by a minor tax, spread evenly among the people.”

 “What about hunting, Dad?
 They did that back then too, right?”